Loksabha Election Result: Read the updates of all 25 seats of Northeastern states

 Sikkim

-The state, which recently witnessed the massive victory of Sikkim Krantikari Morcha in the assembly election on June 3, is seeing its candidate Indra Hang Subba lead with a margin of 80,830 votes.
+The state, which recently witnessed the massive victory of Sikkim Krantikari Morcha in the assembly election on June 3, its candidate Indra Hang Subba wins the loksabha seat by margin of 80830 votes with a total 164396 votes.
+Update- Wins- total votes 164396 , Margin 80830.

 |S. No.

-Note: UPDATES- Dr Ricky Andrew J Syngkon wins Shillong seat.
-Total Votes-571078, Margin- 371910.
-Saleng A Sangma wins Tura seat- Total Votes 383919, Margin 155241.